praekeltfoundation/vumi/docs/roadmap.rst

 Vumi Roadmap
 ============

 This roadmap is tentative.
-The different milestones to be developed as part of the roadmap are described in more detail in the following:
+The different milestones to be developed as part of the roadmap are described in more detail in the sections.

 In order of descending priority: